From Abracadabra to Zombies | View All

 To my eyes the skeptical community has become the new church, refusing to look through the telescope, defending the non-existent and dead material paradigm.
 The universe is a much more interesting place with ESP than the old world of dumb pieces of matter.

-I should note that Russ's experience took place 25 years ago (scroll to "Russ said" and read his second comment).
+I should note that Russ's experience took place 25 years ago (scroll to "Russ said" and read his third comment).
 His experiences and beliefs may have affected his memory of the events.
 The reliability of that memory as to details may reasonably be questioned.
 Also, the course was taught by Robert Harper, a psi enthusiast who may not have been the most unbiased of teachers.

 Of course I wasn't there when the psychometric demonstration by Maureen McGuire took place, so I would be guessing should I try to reconstruct the scene to explain how Russ himself may have supplied the psychic with the details of the reading.
 It is common for the psychic to say she senses something like an accident and the client supplies the boating part of the reading.
 Later, the client remembers the psychic telling him about his boating accident when, in fact, she did no such thing.
 It is also common for the client not to wonder why the psychic didn't give a specific warning about the impending "accidental suicide."
 Be that as it may, there are still some interesting facts about psychometry that Russ and others might find interesting.
 (For more details from Russ and my comments on them see reader comments.)